Some roles (users or groups) can be restricted in setting the

 configuration parameters.
 The administrator can define particular

-restricions in the guc_limits.json
+restricions in the guc_limits.json file and put it

 into the data directory.